Morning Habits that Hurt You

 Don’t use the snooze button.
 If you hit it, your body relaxes and you attempt to fall back asleep.
 Unfortunately just as you’re beginning to drift off, the alarm sounds again.
 Often you’re even more tired than the first time you pressed snooze because your sleep cycle has been interrupted.
 You also have less time to get ready, starting your day off feeling rushed.
 Turn on a light or open curtains to let light in, then get out of bed and move your body.

 Quit watching negative news.
 I’m an information junkie and one of the first things I used to do every morning was turn on a news program.
-Over the course of the next hour my emotions would bounce from alarm, to anger, to disbelief and back again.
+Over the next hour, my emotions would bounce from alarm, to anger, to disbelief and back again.
 I was watching multiple talking heads engage in impromptu debates about the scandals of the day, without actually getting much in-depth information.

 Subscribe to the WeBeFit Weekly Email Newsletter here: http://webefit.com/resources/mailer.html